-- The Guenther Foundation grants funds for expenditures before they are made, but, in the absence of compelling circumstances, it does not make grants to liquidate or reduce previously incurred obligations or operating deficits.
+The Guenther Foundation grants funds for expenditures before they are made, but, in the absence of compelling circumstances, it does not make grants to liquidate or reduce previously incurred obligations or operating deficits.

 	- There are many worthy organizations and programs eligible for grants, and the Guenther Foundation’s income has never been sufficient to meet all of the meritorious requests for funds.
-For this reason, the foundation will not grant funds to any organization two years in succession and prefers not to grant funds more often than once every three years, beginning with the disbursement of funds.
+For this reason, the foundation will not grant funds to any organization more often than once every three years, beginning with the disbursement of funds.

 	- If funded, the Guenther Foundation will require the organization to submit a detailed half-year report and year-end report of the project, including program narratives, budget spreadsheets, photos, press releases, and any other relevant, pertinent reporting information.
 Additionally, once funded, the foundation will not consider changes to the original request.

 	Board Of Directors’ Review